microsoft/Accera/docs/Manual/05 Targets.md

 ```python
 schedule.split(i, size=corei9.vector_bytes/4)
 ```
-For GPU targets, we may tile the iteration space based on input shapes and available resources like shared memory.
-If you don't know what to use, try starting with the default:
+We may tile the iteration space for GPU targets based on input shapes and available resources like shared memory.
+If you are not sure of what to use, try starting with the default:
 ```python
 # find block_x and block_y in powers of two, such that block_x*block_y=v100.default_block_size.
 block_x = pow(2, math.log2(v100.default_block_size)//2)